Upstream-Research/records.net/README.md

 It is an alternative because it does not try to hide the tabular nature of relational data, yet it is complementary because one can build an ORM framework on this library.

-One of the strengths of this library is to provide a level of abstraction for tabular data, which allows for simpler transmission, encoding, and transformation of records at the expense of strongly-typed "entity" objects.
+One of the strengths intended for this library is to provide a level of abstraction for tabular data, which allows for simpler transmission, transformation, and encoding of records at the expense of strongly-typed "entity" objects (although strongly-typed records are still possible with this library).

 ## Some Remarks On Existing Data Libraries and Frameworks

-ADO.NET provides two different groups of objects: data I/O objects, such as `IDataReader`, and data structure objects, such as `DataTable`.
+ADO.NET provides two different groups of objects:

+1. Data I/O objects, such as `IDataReader`
+2. Data structure objects, such as `DataTable`

 These are mostly independent groups and should probably have been placed in separate namespaces.

-In .NET Core 1.0, Microsoft considered System.Data "unsupported" and yet provided some implementation of the data I/O objects.
+In .NET Core 1.0, Microsoft considered `System.Data` "unsupported" and yet provided some implementation of the data I/O objects.
-It appears that System.Data will be supported in .NET Core 2.0 and .NET Standard 2.0.
+It appears that `System.Data` will be supported in .NET Core 2.0 and .NET Standard 2.0.

 ORM libraries rely on on "Plain Old Objects", or "Entity" objects which attempt to encode record fields as strongly-typed object properties.